 The most important question of all to the budget conscious green thinking homeowner; cost is a big reason why solar power isn’t more common in places where it’s not actually necessary.

-Even though prices have steadily been dropping as the home based solar energy market expands, PV arrays are by no means cheap even now.
+Even though prices have steadily been dropping as the home-based solar energy market expands, PV arrays are still a significant investment.

 An array such as our example above will probably cost you a minimum of $16,000 for the panels alone and another twice that for the inverter and battery storage system.

 For an accurate estimate of solar pricing for your specific property or home, consider using an online solar calculator.

 Furthermore, the battery may have to be replaced every few years, adding to your costs.
 Micro-inverter based PV cells are going to save you some expense by removing the cost of a single inverter, but the individual cells are more expensive than normal PV modules.